 Click the floppy disk icon.
 The metadata creation wizard corresponding to the component opens.

 Follow the steps in the wizard.
-For more information about the creation of metadata items, see Managing Metadata.
+For more information about the creation of metadata items, see Managing Metadata for data integration.

 The metadata displays under the Metadata node of the Repository.